zendesk/maxwell/docs/docs/producers.md

 # Kafka
 ***

+The Kafka producer is perhaps the most production hardened of all the producers, having run on high traffic instances at WEB scale.

 ## Topic
 Maxwell writes to a kafka topic named "maxwell" by default.
 It is configurable via `--kafka_topic`.
 The given topic can be a plain string or a dynamic